RifatXia/Hackathons/README.md

 - HackIllinois2025: 28 Feb to 02 Mar 2025 - University of Illinois, Urbana Champaign
 - UncommonHacks2025: 30 Mar to 31 Mar 2025 - University of Chicago
 - WildHacks2025: 05 Apr to 06 Apr 2025 - Northwestern University
+- LAHacks2025: 25 Apr to 27 Apr 2025 - University of California, Los Angeles (UCLA)